oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

       ![Image alt text](images/create-data-09.png)

 12. Observe the data preview shows two columns, **type** and **features**.
 As a JSON format, GeoJSON is comprised of key:value pairs.
-Loading JSON from a SQL Worksheet in SQL Developer Web automatically creates columns for the top level keys.
+Loading JSON from a SQL Worksheet in SQL Worksheet automatically creates columns for the top level keys.
 In the case of GeoJSON, the top level keys are **type** and **features**, where **features** contains ar array of all the individual spatial items.
 Click **Next**.

       ![Image alt text](images/create-data-10.png)